Battle of Taranto: Royal Navy

+The normal range of the Swordfish was not enough to reach Taranto without bringing the carriers close to Italy and so they were fitted with extra fuel tanks: the torpedo-equipped Swordfish had 60 impgal auxiliary fuel tanks fitted in the observer (navigator) position in the cockpit; the observer taking the radio operator/air gunner's place.
+(Note: The aircraft were going to maintain radio silence during the raid to protect the carrier's location and so the observer did not have radio duties as well) The other Swordfish had an auxiliary fuel tank mounted under the fuselage.

-Half of the Swordfish were armed with torpedoes as the primary strike aircraft, with the other half carrying aerial bombs and flares to carry out diversions.
-These torpedoes were fitted with Duplex magnetic/contact exploders, which were extremely sensitive to rough seas, as the attacks on the German battleship later showed.
-There were also worries the torpedoes would bottom out in the harbour after being dropped.
+Half of the Swordfish were armed with torpedoes and the other half bombs and parachute flares for diversions, the flare aircraft carrying four bombs.
+The torpedoes were fitted with Duplex magnetic–contact exploders.
+These would trigger the warhead if the torpedo passed underneath a ship or if the torpedo hit.
+The exploders were extremely sensitive to rough seas though and there were concerns the torpedoes would hit the harbour bottom.
 The loss rate for the bombers was expected to be fifty per cent.
+(Note: As happened with the attacks on the Kriegsmarine battleship later.)

+Taranto harbour had a depth of only about 39 ft but the Royal Navy had developed a new method of preventing torpedoes from diving too deep.
+A drum was attached beneath the nose of the aircraft, from which a roll of wire led to the nose of the torpedo.
+As it dropped, the tension from the wire pulled up the nose of the torpedo, producing a belly-flop rather than a nose dive.

-Several reconnaissance flights by Martin Marylands of 431 General Reconnaissance Flight RAF flying from Malta confirmed the location of the Italian fleet.
-These flights produced photos on which the intelligence officer of Illustrious spotted unexpected barrage balloons; the attack plan was changed accordingly.
-To make sure the Italian warships had not sortied, the British also sent over a Short Sunderland flying boat on the night of 11 November, just as the carrier task force was forming up off the Greek island of Cephalonia, about 170 nmi from Taranto harbour.
-This reconnaissance flight alerted the Italian forces in southern Italy, but since they were without radar, they could do little but wait for whatever came along.
-The Regia Marina could have gone to sea in search of any British naval force, but this was against the naval philosophy of the Italians between January 1940 and September 1943.
-The complexity of Operation MB8, with its various forces and convoys, succeeded in deceiving the Italians into thinking only normal convoying was under way.
-This contributed to the success of Judgement.
+Several reconnaissance flights by Martin Marylands of 431 General Reconnaissance Flight RAF, flying from Malta, confirmed the location of the Italian fleet.
+The flights produced photos on which the intelligence officer of Illustrious spotted unexpected barrage balloons and changed the plan.
+To make sure the Italian warships had not sortied, the British also sent over a Short Sunderland flying boat on the night of 11/12 November, just as the carrier task force was forming up off the Greek island of Cephalonia, about 170 nmi from Taranto harbour.
+The reconnaissance flight alerted the Italian forces in southern Italy but since they were without radar, they could do little but wait.
+The Regia Marina could have gone to sea in search of British naval forces but this was against the naval philosophy of the Italians between January 1940 and September 1943.
+The complexity of Operation MB8, with its forces and convoys, deceived the Italians into thinking that only normal convoying was under way.